 My meatball Stroganoff recipe combines recipes for two of my favourite Russian dishes, a spicy mushroom Stroganoff and juicy Russian meatballs called tefteli.
 It makes a deliciously comforting dish of Stroganoff meatballs that in winter can be served with mashed potatoes, pasta or rice and in summer can be lightened up with a fresh green garden salad.

-If you’re fond of beef Stroganoff and its various iterations – from chicken Stroganoff to mushroom Stroganoff – and you’re also a devotee of meatballs (more meatball recipes here), then you’re going to adore this meatball Stroganoff recipe which makes the soft succulent Russian meatballs called tefteli that swim in the famous mushroom dish that’s something of a global phenomenon.
+If you’re a devotee of meatballs (lots more meatball recipes here), then you’re going to adore this meatball Stroganoff recipe which takes inspiration from the incredibly tender Russian meatballs called tefteli, which swim in this famous Russian mushroom dish that’s something of a global phenomenon.

-If you’re in the chilly southern hemisphere winter right now, then you probably won’t think twice about making my Russian meatball Stroganoff recipe.
+If you’re living in a cool climate, then you probably won’t think twice about making my Russian meatball Stroganoff recipe.
 The dish is essentially juicy, tender and textured meatballs in a gently spiced mushroom gravy.
-It’s such a warming and filling dish, especially when served with creamy mashed potatoes, pasta or fries.
+It’s such a warming and filling dish, especially when served with creamy mashed potatoes, crispy shoestring fries, buckwheat kasha or pasta.

-But I’ll happily tuck into a smaller serving of meatball Stroganoff in summer, too.
-During the warmer months, I’ll do as the Italians do – most Italian-style meatballs or polpetti are served with little else but a side of rucola – and I’ll enjoy this dish with a fresh green garden salad.
+But I’ll happily tuck into a smaller serving of meatball Stroganoff here in the Southeast Asian tropics, too.
+In warmer weather, I like to do as the Italians do – most Italian-style meatballs or polpetti are served with little else but a side of rucola – and I’ll enjoy this dish with a garden salad with fresh dill, sweet tomatoes, crunchy red radishes, lettuce, and onions.

 Now before I tell you more about my Russian meatball Stroganoff recipe, I have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve cooked our recipes and enjoyed them, please consider supporting Grantourismo by supporting our epic Cambodian cuisine history and cookbook on Patreon, which you can do for as little as the price of a coffee, or buy us a coffee and we’ll use our coffee money to buy cooking ingredients for recipe testing.